- Official EFT Tutorial

 EFT Testing Methods - Going Deeper Into the Tapping process

-You can use any of the Testing methods that you learned in the previous article on Testing Your EFT Tapping Work, but an often used one for a Specific Event is Vivid Visualization.
-Once you have been through the event aloud and have reduced the most intense crescendos by Tapping, you can again go through the event in your mind, one frame at a time.
-Look for those intense moments and exaggerate the sights, sounds, colors, sizes, etc and really try to get yourself upset.
+You can use any of the Testing methods that you learned in the previous article on Testing Your EFT Tapping Work, but an often used one for a Specific Event is Vivid Visualization or reliving the moment in an associated way.
+Once you have been through the event aloud and have reduced the most intense crescendos by Tapping, you can again go through the event by reliving it, one frame at a time.
+Really be in the moment, let whatever happened, happen again as if it is happening right now and exaggerate the sights, sounds, colors, sizes, etc and really try to get yourself upset.
 As soon as you find more intensity, do some more tapping on whatever you have found and then try it again.
 Keep going through it vivdly until you can no longer get upset about anything in the event.
 However, do not continue with this Vivid Visualization if your previous tapping has not brought the intensity down to manageable levels.
-In this case it is best to seek a qualified health professional.
+In this case it is best to seek a qualified EFT professional.

 You can also use the Testing methods of Props or an Actual Situation if those are appropriate for the event.
 If you are successful with digging up intensity with any kind of Testing, again, use The EFT Tapping Basic Recipe for whatever comes up until you cannot get upset about the event.

 Tell the Story Tapping Tips

 Your 0-10 measurements should reflect how much intensity you have NOW when you relive what happened then while pretending it is happening NOW.
 We cannot change the intensity you felt at the time, but we can release the intensity you feel about it now because that is the unnecessary remainder of the stress response.
 This event is only a memory now, you don't need this stress response anymore.